rschristopher/Lex/docs/universal-system.md

 *   **The God Effect:** A spell costing `30 M` cast by a demigod operating at a hecto-Magic scale (`hM`, scale 100) calculates as `floor(30 / 100) = 0`.
 The ability is free for that character to cast.
 *   **High-Tier Drain:** If that same demigod channels a world-shaking miracle costing `5,000 M`, the math resolves to `floor(5000 / 100) = 50 hM`.
 The action inflicts a noticeable drain on their massive reserves, keeping major magic balanced.

-This also means that as spells and abilities are unlocked, the lower-level abilities becone free.
-Even for an entry-level mage, as they attain `dM` levels of abilities, with Anima costs of `10 M` or above, the lower-level abilities that cost less than 10 become free, like muscle memory.
+This also means that as character increases their Anima Threshold, their lower-level abilities (which costs less than their threshold) becone free.

+For example, when an entry-level mage attains `dM` levels of abilities, with Anima costs of `10 M` or above, their lower-level abilities (any that require less than 10 M) become free, like muscle memory.

-*Note: While a trivial ability may cost 0 M to execute, it is still bound by the action economy and explicitly consumes an attack or action during a melee block.*
+*Note: While an ability may cost 0 M to execute, it is still bound by the action economy and explicitly consumes an attack or action during a melee block.*